Taxes and homeschooling

 “For purposes of the tuition and fees deduction, an eligible student is a student who is enrolled in one or more courses at an eligible educational institution (as defined under Qualified Education Expenses, earlier).
 The student must have either a high school diploma or a General Educational Development (GED) credential.“

-You may take a charity donation tax deduction for donations to 501(C) non-profit homeschool organizations.
+You may take a charity donation tax deduction for donations to 501(3)(C) non-profit homeschool organizations.
+Most state-wide homeschool associations have that designation, but check first.
+Most local homeschool support groups do not, but a few may.

 If you donate used curriculum to a non-profit, such as your local library, and carefully record the value of the donation, you may take this as a material donation to a charitable organization.
 Get a receipt.